joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### The problem want to solve

-For example(with CSS in JS), when we write React components like this:
+For example(with CSS-in-JS), when we write React components like this:

 ```tsx
 const svgProps = {